U.S. Deficit by President

 President George W. Bush

 President Bush is next, racking up $3.293 trillion over two terms.
 He responded to the 9/11 attacks with the War on Terror.
 That raised military spending to $600 billion a year.
-The Bush tax cuts, also known as EGTRRA and JGTRRA, cut taxes to address the 2001 recession.
+The Bush tax cuts, also known as the Economic Growth and Tax Relief Reconciliation Act and Jobs and Growth Tax Relief Reconciliation Act, cut taxes to address the 2001 recession.
 Unfortunately, the cuts did not sunset when the recession was over.
 That worsened the housing boom and depleted revenues during the 2008 recession.
-He attacked the 2008 financial crisis with the $700 billion bailout.
-Congress added the bailout to the mandatory budget.
-There it became the Troubled Asset Relief Program (TARP).

 President Ronald Reagan